Director

 Karli Honebein

 Karli (she/her/hers) is originally from Reno, Nevada and has lived in Spokane since 2014.
-She is a Gonzaga University alumna with a BA in Environmental Studies and Biology.
+She is a Gonzaga University alumna with a BA in Environmental Studies and a MA in Leadership Studies.
 Karli has hands-on experience teaching environmental education in the classroom and enjoys helping people understand and take action on climate change.
-Karli is finishing her masters degree in the School of Leadership Studies and will graduate in May, 2025.
 In her free time, she likes to read, knit, and go outside with her husband and their dog, Rosie.

 Karli can be reached at honebein@gonzaga.edu